Gassandrid/Quartz_CodeRunner_Plugin/README.md

 This is primarily designed for visualization in mind, and works well with matplotlib and numpy.

+> [!WARNING] This is terrible code!!!!
+> All the css is inline because I am lazy and was encountering some issues
+> same goes for the javascript, where I had a wierd issue of " and < being encoded into their html entities `&quot;` and `&lt;` respectively

+I could make the code runner faster, but at the cost of crashing the site if you run the codeblock before the resources are done loading, which takes around 10 seconds.

+## Update

+I have added a sort of IDE to go along with the code runner, allows you to edit the code as you go, collapse it for easy viewing, so on and so forth.
+This plugin might be getting a better expansion for more languages and so on.

 ## Installation

 - Copy the `RunPythonPlugin.ts` into your Quartz under `quartz/plugins/transformers`